SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 # Computational Applications to Policy and Strategy (CAPS)
 A six session workshop that explores ways in which computational methods can advance the applications of policy and strategy research.
 The workshop focuses on the potential of video games – and intelligent agents programmed in Python to play these games – to study strategic behaviour in complex, simulated environments.

-The workshop starts Friday, October 26.
+:date: Starts Friday, October 26.

-Six weekly sessions
+:coffee: Six weekly sessions

 :clock4: 4 - 5 pm